exploit-central/.github/profile/README.md

 Welcome to Exploit Central!
-We are security researchers looking for cool exploits.
+We are a bunch security researchers looking for cool exploits (where allowed by the code owners!).
 Below is a (non-exhaustive) list of bugs, exploits and security issues we have found so far:

 | Advisory | Platform | Title | Link |
 |---|---|---|---|